 Ph.D., McGill University, 1994

-Last but not least, I have been editor of The Historian, the peer-reviewed journal published under the auspices of the national History Honors Society Phi Alpha Theta, since the summer of 2008.
-As such, I oversee the publication of myriad articles and book reviews on a great variety of topics, from Korean, Afghan and Central-Asian history to the history of Early Modern England and Early America, US labor history and the history of the Cold War.
+In addition, I have been editor of The Historian, the peer-reviewed journal published under the auspices of the national History Honors Society Phi Alpha Theta, from 2008 to 2018.
+As such, I oversaw the publication of myriad articles and book reviews on a great variety of topics, from Korean, Afghan and Central-Asian history to the history of Early Modern England and Early America, US labor history and the history of the Cold War.

 - On my 2008 book about Struys

 - On my 2019 book about capitalism and arms trading by the early modern Dutch

 - On Forgotten Friendship: Russia and the Dutch Republic